NgocDuy3112/data-science-notebooks/README.md

 # data-science-notebooks
-This repository is used for creating and saving important notebooks for data science.
+This repository is used for sharing data science, machine learning and deep learning algorithms.
 This repository mainly uses Python for code.
 I'm trying to make the repository clearly understood for data science newbies.